Ab initio study of strain-driven vacancy clustering in aluminum: Introduction

 \section{Introduction}

 A vacancy is a point defect in a crystal lattice where an atom is missing from the site that it would normally occupy \cite{hull}.
 Once a critical concentration threshold is exceeded, vacancies can migrate and coalesce into clusters, typically during non-equilibrium processing or under extreme conditions such as rapid quenching, irradiation, or severe plastic deformation \cite{hull}.
-After aggregation, the resulting vacancy cluster can transform into a more stable defect structure, e.g., in face-centered cubic (FCC) aluminum, vacancy clusters can collapse into stacking-fault tetrahedra, voids, or prismatic dislocation loops \cite{hull}.
+After aggregation, these clusters can transform into more stable defect structures; in face-centered cubic (FCC) aluminum, for example, vacancy clusters may collapse into stacking-fault tetrahedra, voids, or prismatic dislocation loops \cite{hull}.
 The latter are extended defects typically observed on the (111) plane \cite{PureAlExpt, AlMgAlloyExpt}, where they impede dislocation motion, contribute to hardening, and serve as key indicators of microstructural evolution.
-However, the fundamental mechanisms underlying vacancy clustering and the formation of prismatic dislocation loops in aluminum are not well established.
+However, the fundamental mechanisms governing vacancy clustering in aluminum, including the collapse of clusters into prismatic dislocation loops, are not well established.